YekaboteSomaShekhar/Postgresdb-python-app/README.md

 **Expected output:**

 - Python app is connected to postgreSQL database.
+So the output will be like this:

 <img width="903" height="174" alt="Screenshot 2025-12-05 172255" src="https://github.com/user-attachments/assets/31f53c70-0236-4fc3-8107-098c57385adb" />